Gavrila Derzhavin: Works

 Derzhavin is best remembered for his odes, dedicated to the Empress and other courtiers.
 He paid little attention to the prevailing system of genres, and many a time would fill an ode with elegiac, humorous, or satiric contents.
 In his grand ode to the Empress, for instance, he mentions searching for fleas in his wife's hair and compares his own poetry with lemonade.

 Unlike other Classicist poets, Derzhavin found delight in carefully chosen details, such as a colour of wallpaper in his bedroom or a poetic inventory of his daily meal.

 He believed that French was a language of harmony but that Russian was a language of conflict.
 Although he relished harmonious alliterations, sometimes he deliberately instrumented his verse with cacophonous effect.

 Derzhavin's major odes were the impeccable "On the Death of Prince Meschersky" (1779); the playful "Ode to Felica" (1782); the lofty "God" (1785), which was translated into many European languages; "Waterfall" (1794), occasioned by the death of Prince Potemkin; and "Bullfinch" (1800), a poignant elegy on the death of his friend Suvorov.

-He also provided lyrics for the first Russian national anthem, Let the thunder of victory sound!
+Derzhavin also provided lyrics for the first national anthem of the Russian Empire, "Let the thunder of victory sound!"